What is Phishing and How To Avoid Falling Victim

 Fishing, phishing, spear phishing?!
 It's often hard to know the difference between types of cyber attacks.
 Spear phishing is a highly targeted form of phishing that involves well-researched targets while posing as a trusted sender.
 The goal of spear phishing is to either infect users with malware or to steal sensitive business information to commit crimes such as fraud and identity theft.

-While regular phishing campaigns take aim at large numbers of targets, spear phishing uses specifically crafted emails that aim to penetrate one company.
-These attacks can involve documents infused with malware or links to credential stealing sites to steal information or hack into payment systems.
-Spear phishing is particularly dangerous because the design of the campaign allows it circumvent email security such as spam filters.
+While regular phishing campaigns target large numbers of individuals, spear phishing utilizes specifically crafted emails designed to penetrate a single company.
+These attacks can involve documents infected with malware or links to credential-stealing sites, allowing hackers to steal information or compromise payment systems.
+Spear phishing is particularly dangerous because the design of the campaign allows it to circumvent email security, such as spam filters.
 Most don't contain harmful links or attachments, instead using spoofing techniques combined with social engineering, so they are likely not to be blocked.

 The three most common spear phishing attacks are the following: